suraj7546/IMDb-clone-using-API/README.md

 # IMDb-clone-using-API

+# Overview
-This project is an IMDb clone that provides an API for retrieving information about movies, TV shows, actors, and more.
-It aims to replicate some of the functionality of the popular IMDb website.
+This repository contains the source code and resources for an IMDb clone project.
+The project aims to replicate some of the core features of IMDb, allowing users to browse movies, TV shows, actors, and other related information.

+# Features
+- Browse and search for movies, TV shows, and actors.
+- View detailed information about movies, including cast, crew, ratings, and reviews.
+- User authentication and authorization.
+- Responsive design for compatibility with various devices.

+# Technologies Used
+HTML, CSS, JavaScript, API

-**Authentication**
+# **Authentication**
 Some of the API endpoints require authentication.
 To access these endpoints, you need to include a valid JWT token in the Authorization header of the HTTP request.
 The token can be obtained by registering and logging into the API.
-**Acknowledgments**
+# **Acknowledgments**
 The IMDb Clone API is based on the concepts and design of the IMDb website.
 Thanks to the contributors and open-source community for their valuable contributions.
-**Contact**
+# **Contact**
 If you have any questions or suggestions, feel free to contact the project maintainer at your surajkumar72501@gmail.com .

 That's it!
 You now have an IMDb Clone API up and running.
 Feel free to modify and enhance it according to your needs.
 Happy coding!

-#Screenshots:
+# Screenshots:

 ![Screenshot (76)](https://github.com/suraj7546/IMDb-clone-using-API/assets/92979091/945e4acf-c554-4a2e-a4b9-ccadb7634968)